Team Andrews welcome a new group of honorary commanders

 |Downloads:

-This work, Team Andrews welcome a new group of honorary commanders [Image 7 of 7], by SrA Daniel Walderbach, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Team Andrews welcome a new group of honorary commanders, by SrA Daniel Walderbach, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.